kibotu/courtines-are-like-rx/README.md

 yarn build
 ```

-HTML is generated from `cirru/index.cirru`.
+HTML is generated from [index.cirru](index.cirru).
-Read that file and you would know what's happening.
+Read that file, and you would know what's happening.

 ### License
 <pre>